 RE has a high profile in school, driven by the leadership team and promoted as one of the core subjects.
 The head teacher was very keen to make the school an RE Hub when the opportunity arose.
-The Assistant Head is driving this forward and we have been given 8 schools to support in the development of the RE curriculum, resources, quality of teaching and assessment.
+The deputy head is driving this forward and we have been given 8 schools to support in the development of the RE curriculum, resources, quality of teaching and assessment.

 Work done in RE is given prominence in school and classroom displays including RE learning walls and each class has a RE whole class learning reflection journal.
 Learners can explain and discuss the displays and have a positive attitude to RE lessons where they can express their views and develop an understanding and respect for diversity in both the church and other faith communities.